 How Long Do Monarch Butterflies Live?

-What is the average monarch butterfly life span?
+What is the average monarch butterfly’s lifespan?
 Monarch butterflies generally live 5 weeks, with a range of 2-6 weeks during summer months, while migratory monarchs live 6-9 months.
 The final monarchs born during the year are usually born in late August or September, and these are the ones that migrate.

 While migrating monarch butterflies can live longer in order to reach their warmer destinations and climates, this does not necessarily mean that they accomplish this.

 However, should a migrating monarch survive their perilous journey, they will hibernate and overwinter in warm locations.
 Then, they will begin the monarch life cycle all over again, mating and laying eggs in the early spring.

 Monarch butterflies are special for this reason.
 They are one of few insects that migrate, and their lifespan changes based on when they are born in the year.

-Curious what a monarch butterfly goes through, from beginning to end?
+Curious about what a monarch butterfly goes through, from beginning to end?
 Let’s learn about their stages of life now.

 The Average Monarch Butterfly Life Cycle

 You will know a female monarch butterfly life span consists of is getting ready to lay her eggs when you notice her on a milkweed plant.
 Milkweed is a monarch’s one and only food source, and monarchs will not lay their eggs on any other plant.